What is the India-France Rafale fighter jet deal all about? | DW | 03.08.2021

 Dassault had concerns over technology transfer to the Indian aerospace company, along with doubts over HAL's capacity to produce the complex aircraft.

-Indian Air Force officials pose in front of a Rafale fighter jet at India's Ambala Air Force Station in 2020
+Indian Air Force officials posed in front of a Rafale fighter jet at India's Ambala Air Force Station in 2020

 Modi's new deal, worth €7.8 billion, came as somewhat of a surprise amid reports that the original deal was close to being finalized.